<img src="https://events.xg4ken.com/pixel/v2?tid=KT-N2BAB-3ED&amp;noscript=1" width="1" height="1" style="display:none">

 Loan Repayment History

 Loan repayment history is one of the most important components in your credit score.
 Lenders always check to see whether your credit payments have been made on time.
 One or two late payments may or may not be reflected in your score.
-If your credit history as a whole is good, then late payments may not be a factor.

 To maintain a solid repayment history: